akrzemi1/__sandbox__/string_view_ctor.md

 }
 ```

 Functions `CheckCompressionType()` and `SafeToCompressForWhitelist()` both accept null pointer values; the meaning is, "this piece of data did not come in the request".
+Unlike a zero-sized string, which means this data came in request and was a zero-sized string.

+The goal is to change the interface of function `SafeToCompressForWhitelist()` to take values of type `string_view`.
+This is because it is easier to describe the logic of the function (inspecting substrings) using the interface of `string_view`.
+Also, if wee needed to produce a substring at some point, it would be a costly operation on `const char*`.

 ---------
 WARNING: THE REMAINDER OF THE DOCUMENT WILL CHANGE.